Alps, Italy and Switzerland

 Single room supplement Zermatt Hotel:

-Includes: Guide + guide expenses, 4 nights huts with dinner and breakfast, 2 nights hotel with breakfast.
+Includes: Guide + guide expenses, huts with dinner and breakfast, 2 nights hotel with breakfast.

 Extras: Land transport, Gondola/mountain train costs, gear rental, drinks, lunches, dinners in Zermatt.